Google's Project Stream lets you play Assassin's Creed Odyssey in Chrome

 "The idea of streaming such graphically-rich content that requires near-instant interaction between the game controller and the graphics on the screen poses a number of challenges," Google said in its blog post announcing Project Stream.
 "When streaming TV or movies, consumers are comfortable with a few seconds of buffering at the start, but streaming high-quality games requires latency measured in milliseconds, with no graphic degradation."

-Google isn't alone in bringing Assassin's Creed Odyssey to streaming platforms, with Ubisoft also experimenting with bringing the game to the Nintendo Switch in Japan via cloud servers.
+Google isn't alone in bringing Assassin's Creed Odyssey to streaming platforms.
+Ubisoft is also experimenting with bringing the game to the Nintendo Switch in Japan via cloud servers.

 The announcement follows longstanding rumors about Google making a more serious foray into the gaming industry, dubbed "Yeti" by early reports.